First American SMS: Financial Services Integration

 Real estate transactions involve many parties: lenders, title companies, escrow agents, real estate agents, attorneys, buyers, and sellers.
 Each party uses their own systems.
 Each needs specific information at specific moments in the transaction lifecycle.

 First American SMS needed integration infrastructure that connected these disparate systems.
-Without integration, data moves manually—retyped from one system to another, copied from emails into databases, reconciled by humans who catch (or miss) discrepancies.
+Without integration, data moves manually, retyped from one system to another, copied from emails into databases, reconciled by people who catch (or miss) discrepancies.

 We built integration connecting the systems involved in title and settlement operations.